Skip to content

 Sociable lapwing

-Historically known as Black-bellied lapwing due to its black lower body feathers that contrast with white upper parts, it has a unique social behavior which earned it the name ‘Sociable’.
+Historically known as Black-bellied lapwing due to its black lower body feathers that contrast with white upper parts, it has a unique social behaviour which earned it the name ‘Sociable’.

-This species will often gather together into large flocks during migration but also form smaller groups while breeding or searching for food.
+This species often gathers together in large flocks during migration but also forms smaller groups while breeding or searching for food.

 The male’s courtship display involves making loud calls from high places like rocks before diving down onto his chosen mate.